Sagi Muki: 2015; European Champion

-Rio 2016
+2016 Rio Olympics

-In August 2016, Muki competed for the first time in his career for Israel at the 2016 Summer Olympics at the age of 24.
+In August 2016, Muki competed for the first time in his career for Israel at the 2016 Summer Olympics at the age of 24, two months after suffering two slipped discs in his lower back.
 In the first round he defeated former European champion Rok Drakšič of Slovenia with an ippon.
 In the second round he beat Igor Wandtke of Germany.
 In the quarter-finals, Muki defeated Nicholas Delpopolo of the United States.
 In the semi-finals, Muki lost to Rustam Orujov of Azerbaijan, and subsequently he was also defeated by Lasha Shavdatuashvili of Georgia for the bronze medal.
 Muki finished in fifth place.

+2017–18; European Champion

-On 7 October 2017, Muki competed at the 2017 Tashkent Grand Prix, his first competition since the 2016 olympics, and won the gold medal.
-On 27 April 2018, Muki took part in the European championships in Tel Aviv and won the gold medal in the under 81 kg weight category.
+On 7 October, Muki competed at the 2017 Tashkent Grand Prix, his first competition since the 2016 olympics, and won the gold medal.

+On 27 April, Muki took part in the 2018 European Championships in Tel Aviv and won the gold medal in the under 81 kg weight category.
 In the first round he defeated Jonathan Allardon of France by ippon, in the second round he defeated Matthias Casse of Belgium by waza-ari.
 He went on to defeat László Csoknyai of Hungary by ippon in the quarter final and Aslan Lappinagov of Russia by shidos in the semi-final.
 In the final Muki defeated Sami Chouchi of Belgium by waza-ari in golden score.

-World Champion
+2019; World Champion

-At the 2019 World Judo Championships in Tokyo, Muki won the gold medal in the under 81 kg weight category.
-Coming to the competition, Muki was ranked 2nd in the world and 5 out of his 6 matches that day, he won by Ippon.
-He won his first 4 matches by Ippon and in the semi-final he defeated Mohamed Abdelaal of Egypt by Waza-ari.
-In the final, Muki faced Matthias Casse of Belgium and won by Ippon due to 2 Waza-ari scores.
+At the 2019 World Championships in Tokyo, Muki became world champion when he won the gold medal in the under 81 kg weight category.
+Coming to the competition, Muki was ranked 2nd in the world and 5 out of his 6 matches that day, he won by ippon.
+He won his first 4 matches by ippon and in the semi-final he defeated Mohamed Abdelaal of Egypt by waza-ari.
+In the final, Muki faced Matthias Casse of Belgium and won by ippon due to 2 waza-ari scores.

-In 2021, he won a bronze medal in World Masters, held in Doha, Qatar.

-After World Championship
+2020 Tokyo Olympics (in 2021); bronze medal

 Muki represented Israel at the 2020 Summer Olympics, competing at the men's 81 kg weight category.
 After beating 2017 Pan American champion, Brazilian Eduardo Yudy Santos, in his first match, Muki lost to Austrian Shamil Borchashvili in the round of 16, ending his part of the individual contest.
+In the mixed team event, Muki was a member of the Israeli team that won a bronze medal.